 Ditto - Single-line fonts are on my wish list as well.

 I’m all for single line fonts being natively supported on easel… and here’s why.

 I have been tasked with making office door signage.
 The originals looked like this:

 Here’s what happens when I import the text (cambam font) converted to paths from Inkscape

-2. The toolpath is all jacked up.
+objects gets thrown off every time.
+This is most noticeable with the “i” shaped objects.
+The toolpath is all jacked up.
 Why can’t it just follow a path?
-I have tried On Path
+I have tried

 Am overlooking something?
 Or am I just going to have to give in and “invest” in VCarve Pro?
 Maybe some 2.5D freeware???
 Such a simple operation should be able to accomplish with easle.